 Discuss with the other people in your home, explain how you generally like to work and agree on some ground rules regarding space and noise levels and general expectations.

 Not going into the office means that you gain the time you would usually spend on the commute to work.
-Try to use this time on self-care and to spending time outside – the fresh air will help your mood.
+Try to use this time on self-care and to spend time outside – the fresh air will help your mood.

 See our article, Detaching from Work Helps Our Mental Health.